huijing/huijing.github.io/_drafts/is-your-browser-a-polyglot.md

 According to [the document](https://wicg.github.io/speech-api/), this API is meant to:

 > enable developers to use scripting to generate text-to-speech output and to use speech recognition as an input for forms, continuous dictation and control

+Speech recognition in the browser.
+We can do something with that.
+Browser APIs are essentially Javascript.
+Which is why an idiot like me who never went to school for Computer Science, can somehow cobble together projects that go beyond just a webpage.

+I love the web.

+But upon some further research, I soon realised that speech-to-text is not like text-to-speech.
+It is slightly more complicated.

+## Making my browser understand my yelling

+In a bid to get myself familiarised with this whole voice interface situation that everyone has been raving about for years, I decided to do what many web developers seem to gravitate toward.
+I built a website (I don't know what constitutes an app so <span class="kaomoji">¯\\\_(ツ)_/¯</span>).

+Specifically, I built a website I can yell CSS at.
+Okay, slightly untrue.
+I technically am yelling colours at the website, but named colours are legitimate CSS values, so…

+This didn't require too much work because CSS values are by default in English (as with practically all programming languages).
+Speech-to-text quality for the English language is probably the most spot-on around, I'm guessing.